 A2O (Ache to Owe)

-A2O (Ache to Owe) honors the invisible and subtle ways water is animated.
+A2O (ache to owe) honors the subtle and slow ways water is animated.

-There's a speaker underneath the table the glasses are resting on.
-During daylight, it sporadically plays loud sounds of falling objects, the vibrations subtly animating refractions of light.
-At night, an animated projection of spotlights pulsate through the glasses, charting the water's movement in gas form above its liquid self.
-The water is from the first snow of the 2015/2016 winter in Chicago.
+The water is from a heap of snow, collected after the first snowfall of the 2015/2016 winter in Chicago.
+During daylight, a speaker underneath the table sporadically plays loud sounds of falling objects, the vibrations subtly animating refractions of light.
+At night, an animated projection of spotlights pulsate through the glasses, charting the water's movement in gas-form above its liquid self, as it evaporates.

 The traumas of Flint, Michigan's water crisis were becoming widely known while I made this.
 This piece was a kind of altar for the sanctity of water.